ansible/ansible/docs/docsite/rst/scenario_guides/guide_oracle.rst

 Run one of the following commands:

-- If Ansible is installed as a user:
+- If Ansible is installed only for your user:

 .. code-block:: bash